 Yes.
 The ONE DAY CWP Class is intended to teach the trainee how to carry a concealed weapon legally in the state of SC.
 Trainees with little or no experience need to be competent in the safe handling of a firearm BEFORE taking the class.
-The multi-day or evening classes are designed for new shooters or folks who want a more relaxed setting and have the option of private one on one instruction for additional fee.
+Learn to Shoot and Private Coaching classes are available for an additional fee.
 The material covered is identical.
-The one day CWP class is NOT appropriate for first time shooters.
-Introduction to Shooting classes are offered every Wednesday for new shooters.
-Successful completion of the introduction class should enable trainee to pass the live fire qualification with ease.
+The one-day CWP class is NOT appropriate for first-time shooters.

 No. You do not have to qualify with the weapon you plan to carry.
-Loaner guns are available at no charge for your use in qualifying or you may use the gun of a family member or friend.
-We recommend that new shooters complete the class BEFORE purchasing a weapon because you will be a much more informed consumer and have a better idea of what YOU want, not what the gun store wants to SELL you.
+Firearm rentals are available for your use in qualifying or you may use the firearm of a family member or friend.
+We recommend that new shooters complete the class BEFORE purchasing a firearm because you will be a much more informed consumer and have a better idea of what YOU want, not what the store wants to SELL you.

 SC law defines a concealable weapon as having an overall length less than 12”.
 A CWP holder may carry the weapon of his/her choice within those guidelines.

-Your class fee includes: approximately 8 hours of instruction which must cover, by law, the following topics: (a) statutory and case law of SC relating to handguns and use of deadly force; (b) handgun use and safety; (c) proper storage practices for handguns that reduce possibility of accidental injury to children; and (d) actual firing of the handgun in the presence of the instructor.
-The fee also includes: Range time, Target, Fingerprint cards (2), SCDL Copy, Certificate, Application, and an addressed envelope.
-Loaner weapons, if needed, as well as eye and ear protection are provided at no charge.
+Your class fee includes approximately 6 hours of instruction which must cover, by law, the following topics: (a) statutory and case law of SC relating to handguns and use of deadly force; (b) handgun use and safety; (c) proper storage practices for handguns that reduce possibility of accidental injury to children; and (d) actual firing of the handgun in the presence of the instructor.
+The fee also includes paperwork, ear/eye protection, range time, target, and loaner holster.

 If you have questions or concerns about your ability to withstand an intensive criminal records check, please contact SLED at 803-896-7015